Cloud monitoring for high-performing applications

 Cloud monitoring has its own set of challenges compared to on-premises monitoring.
 These are inherent to the nature of cloud environments and must be addressed, or at the very least considered, when setting up a cloud monitoring solution.

-Especially when retrieving the monitoring data via the cloud provider's API, you may have to reckon with some restrictions.
+Especially when retrieving the monitoring data via the cloud provider's API, you may have to contend with some restrictions.
 As with any API, only what is exposed can be polled, and in monitoring that means that only the metrics that are available can be collected.
 On-premises, you have complete access to devices and applications, which may not be exactly true for an environment that is not completely under your control.

 Cloud environments may require more security and compliance measures, especially to ensure that data is protected.
 Cloud security monitoring may become more difficult to execute as there may not be the same level of control over resources as with on-premises.